-In order to effectively implement information security management, the Group's information security organization would like to plan to implement the ISO/IEC 27001:2013 project, and hold regular meetings every month through the CSOC.
+In order to effectively implement information security management, the Group's information security organization has implemented the ISO/IEC 27001:2013 project, and hold regular meetings every month through the CSOC.
 Based on the management cycle mechanism of Plan-Do-Check-Action; PDCA, review the applicability and protection measures of information security policies, and regularly report the implementation results to the ISMS Committee.